 On Friday, we met up with our friends Bill and Elena, who live in New Jersey, and Robin Breakiron of Cheat Lake.

-We started at Mountain State Brewing Co. and some delicious Fire on the Mountain flat bread and then headed to our favorite spot, Mario’s Fishbowl.
+We started at Mountain State Brewing Co. for some delicious Fire on the Mountain flat bread and then headed to our favorite spot, Mario’s Fishbowl.
 As usual, Mario’s Fishbowl resembled a big family reunion where we reconnected with our favorite relatives and even met a few new ones.

 When we were at the Fishbowl, we noticed a table of JMU fans.